Selection cropping in the Blazor Image Editor Component

 Insert selection based on aspect ratio

-The SelectAsync method is used to perform the selection with the various aspect ratios such as 2:3, 3:2, 3:4, 4:3, 4:5, 5:4, 5:7, 7:5, 9:16, and 16:9.
-The selection region can also be customized using the SelectAsync method based on the parameters below.
+The SelectAsync method selects regions using various aspect ratios, including 2:3, 3:2, 3:4, 4:3, 4:5, 5:4, 5:7, 7:5, 9:16, and 16:9.
+The selection region can be customized using the following parameters:

-type - Specify the type of selection
+• type - Specifies the type of selection.

 Here is an example of ratio selection using the SelectAsync method.